 We’ve now looked at the procedure and the benefits.
-However, be aware of the following cautions for apana mudra.
-Side effects are real.
+However, be cautious of the following potential side effects.

-- Apan gesture creates a strong pulling force that pulls downward.
-Therefore, f you are pregnant, do not practice in the first 8 months of term because in some instances it could cause a miscarriage.
+- It creates a strong pulling force that pulls downward.
+Therefore, if you are pregnant, do not practice in the first 8 months of term because in some instances it could cause a miscarriage.
 However, you can practice once you are in the ninth month of pregnancy.
 Then, you will find it beneficial for childbirth.

 - If you have cholera, colitis, diarrhea, or dysentery do not practise this mudra.

 - It should be avoided after meals for a minimum of two hours.